-7. TIC entered into a subcontract with Gulf States, Inc. to perform certain work and provide certain services in connection with the construction of the Alkylation DeBottleneck Mechanical and Electrical Project at a petroleum refining facility owned by Valero Refining Company ("Valero") and located at 3400 East Second Street, Benicia, California (the "Project").
-Gulf States had previously entered into a contract with Valero to serve as the general contractor for the Project.
+8. GSI entered into a contract with Valero Refining Company ("Valero") to perform certain work and provide certain services in connection with the construction of the Alkylation DeBottleneck Mechanical and Electrical Project at Valero's petroleum refining facility located at 3400 East Second Street, Benicia, California (the "Project").
+The contract between GSI and Valero is voluminous and, as a result, a copy has not been attached.
+GSI will provide a copy of the contract upon request by Debtor.